...eye solution

 In my extra high state of insecurity, I perch at the edge of my seat and listen for the next announcement.
 My nerves are at a matching extra high level, and my reaction is knife sharp.
 I clutch at my husband, "Did you hear that?
 Did you?
 Extra high!"

-He mumbles something from under the newspaper that he customarily settles over his face as soon as we alight in any of the world's waiting areas.
+He mumbles something from under the newspaper that he customarily settles over his face as soon as we alight in any of the nation's waiting areas.

 "We are currently at orange."

 "Orange?"
-I repeat the comment giving it the correct emphasis, "Orange?"
+I repeat the comment giving it the correct derisive emphasis, "Orange?"
 "It's apparent that TSA has never raised children!
 Do they not understand the fine art of threats?"
-And the monologue begins.

 My verbal soliloquy to the newspaper covered lump continues, "Do they not know that you have to hold back.
-When you issuing threats, you must reserve something for "RED".
+When you issuing threats, you must reserve something for the worst!
 The human psyche becomes inured to the constancy of empty threats."
+Hold something back for "RED" for heaven's sake!

 "What are they going to say when it's red?
 Explain that?
 Does the lack of government vision extend even to the airlines?"
-I continue with rhetorical queries, but it works whenever government is involved.
+I continue with rhetorical queries, but that verbal technique works with all government--whether Congress or TSA is involved.

-"Has no one thought ahead?
+"Has noone thought ahead?
 What are they going to say next?"
 I muse aloud.
 By this time, other potential flyers are overhearing, but I have my earbuds in, so they assume that I am accidentally speaking too loudly over my sound reducing earphones.
-They are wrong.
+They would be wrong.

 "What comes after extra high level?
 What can they say next?
 We are currently experiencing "PEE YOUR PANTS" security levels?" and finally I ease into my ending.